The biggest NFL records that could be broken in 2018

 Fitzgerald in rare air

-Arizona Cardinals receiver Larry Fitzgerald needs 92 catches to pass Tony Gonzalez (1,325) for second-most in NFL history and 390 receiving yards to pass Terrell Owens (15,934) for second all-time.
+Arizona Cardinals receiver Larry Fitzgerald needs 92 catches to pass Tony Gonzalez (1,325) for second-most in NFL history and 390 receiving yards to pass Terrell Owens (15,934) for second.

 Although Fitzgerald will be 35 years old when the season kicks off, there is no reason to doubt him.
 He has at least 107 receptions and 1,023 yards in each of the past three seasons, giving him 1,234 and 15,545 over his stellar 14-year career.